vsavalei/twostage/README.md

     composites vs components (though it is needed for computations in TSML and GLS, but not in PM).
 E.g., maybe it should be a list.

+6)  Add tests for all functions (currently, only one test is included, to pass the rmd check)

 Longer range?:

 1)  Provide accurate fit indices for model fit assessments that assess